stevenhillcox/learngit/readme.md

  - Description is used by gitweb.
 Old and mainly unused by devs.
  - Hooks stores hook scripts.
 Let's not discuss them for now.
  - Info stores things like file exclusions that you don't want committed via the usual .gitignore

+For more information on the less important stuff, check out https://git-scm.com/docs/gitrepository-layout

 Objects and Refs is where it starts getting interesting